Amidn/ChatGPT-decorators/README.md

 > 1) Upload **ChatGPTdecorators.yml** to the conversation and send:
 >    ```
 >    Read ChatGPTdecorators.yml as instructions
+>
+>    OR
+>
+>    Read, update and remeber instructions based on ChatGPTdecorators.yml file.
 >    ```
 >    (ChatGPT is fairly flexible about parsing; this is typically enough.)
 >